KshitizKoirala/dndSpells/README.md

 - `React`
 - `React Router` - For managing the routes
+- `useContext Hook` - For managing state throughout the app
 - `Typescript` - For statically typed code
 - `Material UI` - Designing the UI